 However, if you are in a home with a less traditional feel, creating more space by taking out chimney breasts could make it more saleable and possibly at a better price.
 One tip is to see what has happened in similar nearby properties, and to gauge what is right for the local market.
 If you do take out a chimney breast, it is important to retain surveys and building reports which show that the work complies with all local authority requirements.

-Does removing a chimney breast need building regulations?
+Does removing a chimney breast need to follow building regulations?

 With extensive experience in all types of property and areas in the South East of England, we can help you to ensure your property will be safe and in a good state of repair for the long term.